rajeshkio/azure-pipeline-neuvector/README.md

  - Choose the appropriate repo created in the first step.
  - On the configure tab, select **Existing Azure pipelines YAML files**, select the branch and path as per your repo and file, and click continue
  - Save or run the pipeline, it might ask to permit, allow it.
- - Might want to add docker username or password as env, if you want to push the image, edit the pipeline, click on variables, add docker username/password as required.
+ - You might want to add docker username or password as env, if you want to push the image.
+   Edit the pipeline, click on variables, add docker username/password as required.
 Use those environment variable in azure-pipeline.yaml.
 I have used DOCKER_USER and DOCKER_PASSWORD.